ElementsProject/elements/doc/build-osx.md

 Running
 -------

-Bitcoin Core is now available at `./src/bitcoind`
+Beta is now available at `./src/beta`

 Before running, it's recommended you create an RPC configuration file.